FluxML/Flux.jl/docs/src/models/recurrence.md

 ## Recurrent cells

-To introduce Flux's recurrence functionnalities, we will consider the following vanilla recurrent neural network structure:
+To introduce Flux's recurrence functionalities, we will consider the following vanilla recurrent neural network structure:

 ![](../assets/rnn-basic.png)